oss6/jspm/README.md

 **N.B.: This is an experiment.
 It is under development.
 Do not use in production.
 Contributors are welcome!**

 jspm allows to use the expressivenes and power of pattern matching using Javascript.
-Just plain Javascript; no macros or other syntactic sugar constructs.
+Just **plain Javascript**; no macros or other syntactic sugar constructs.

 Introduction
 ------------